sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Javascript Values</h4>
 - Their are 6 types of values used in JS: number, string, Boolean, object, function and undefined.
 - The typeOf operator can be used to identify a values type.
+<h4>Boolean</h4>
+- Only 2 Boolean values true & false although a number of values can equal true or false
+- Falsey values - false,null,"",0,undefined,NaN
+- All other values including objects are truthy
 <h4>Numbers</h4>
 - Only 1 number type (i.e no integer) which is represent as 64bit floating point also know as Double.
 - Has problems mapping to common arithmetic I.e 0.1 + 0.2 = 0.300000000004